michel-iwaniec/OverlayPal/README.md

 ### Save converted PNG...

-This allows you to (with palette display settings applied).
-The saved image will be an indexed-color image, with 32 color entries directly representing the NES palette.
+This allows you to save the converted image (with palette display settings applied).
+The saved image will be an indexed-color image, with 32 color entries directly representing the 32 entries in the NES PPU palette.

 ### Export...

-This allows exporting the converted image (with palette display settings applied) to the binary formats used by the NES hardware and other NES graphics editing tools.
+This allows exporting the converted image (with palette display settings applied) to the binary formats used by the NES PPU hardware and other NES graphics editing tools.

-Namely, the following files are saved:
+More specifically, the following files are saved:
 * [filename].nam file - The 1kB NES nametable data storing tile indices and 16x16 attributes selecting palettes
 * [filename].exram - Extended bits for tile indices and 8x8 attributes, matching the MMC5 exRAM layout
 * [filename]_bg.chr - The character data for the background layer